R3DRUN3/github-content-sync/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Go Report Card](https://goreportcard.com/badge/github.com/r3drun3/github-content-sync)](https://goreportcard.com/report/github.com/r3drun3/github-content-sync)

-The *Github Content Sync* tool is a command-line script written in *Go* that allows you to compare the contents of two folders within a GitHub repository.
+The *Github Content Sync* tool is a command-line script written in *Go* that allows you to compare the contents of *two folders* within a GitHub repository.
-It helps identify files that are present in one folder but not in another, as well as files that have newer commits in one folder compared to another.
+It helps identify files that are present in the first folder but not in the second, as well as files that have newer commits in the first folder compared to the second one.
 ## Purpose

 The purpose of this tool is to facilitate the comparison of folder contents within a GitHub repository.
 This was specifically meant for those repo that contain documentation in various languages (divided into different folders) and you need a fast way to know the deltas:
-In this case, usually the reference folder and "*source of truth*" is the "*english*" one (for an example take a look at [this repo](https://github.com/cncf/glossary/tree/main/content)).
+In this case, usually the reference folder and "*source of truth*" is the "*english*" one (for a real world example take a look at [this repo](https://github.com/cncf/glossary/tree/main/content), for a test playground we use [this one](https://github.com/R3DRUN3/content-sync-tester)).
 Generally, it can be useful in scenarios where you have two folders within a repository and you want to identify the differences between them, such as missing files or files with newer commits.
 ## Arguments

 The script requires the following environment variables to be set:
 - `REPO_URL`: The URL of the GitHub repository to analyze.
+[MANDATORY]
 - `REPO_FOLDER_1`: The name of the first folder to compare.
+[MANDATORY]
 - `REPO_FOLDER_2`: The name of the second folder to compare.
+[MANDATORY]
-- `GITHUB_TOKEN`: An access token with appropriate permissions to access the repository.
+- `TOKEN`: An access token with appropriate permissions to *read* and *open issues* on the target repo.
+[MANDATORY]
+- `OPEN_ISSUE`: If set to `true`, this specify that the script needs to open a "synchronization issue" on the target repo, specifying the folder differences.
+[OPTIONAL]
+The opened issues are structured like [this one](https://github.com/R3DRUN3/content-sync-tester/issues/8).
 ## How it works

 The script performs the following steps: